truenas/middleware/docs/userguide/truenas_system.rst

 Once the standby node has finished booting up, it is important to perform a failover by rebooting the current active node.
 This action tells the standby node to import the current configuration and restart its services.

-Once the previously active node comes back up as a standby node, use :ref:`System --> Update` to apply the update on the current active node (which was previously the passive node).
+Once the previously active node comes back up as a standby node, use :menuselection:`System --> Update` to apply the update on the current active node (which was previously the passive node).
 Once complete, the now standby node will reboot a second time.

 .. _If Something Goes Wrong: